The Arts Department

 Required of Classes IV and III (see note above).
 Open to Classes II and I only if space permits.

 These four half-credit courses are at the core of the Arts Division curriculum.
 The courses share a set of terms common to all the Arts.
-The intent is to give each student the ability to sharpen his or her ability to look, listen, and participate in the Arts with perception and discretion.
+The intent is to give each student the ability to sharpen their ability to look, listen, and participate in the Arts with perception and discretion.

 ART 12E.
 Elements of Style in Music: Ensemble.
-Fall, Spring.
-Mr. Rabb.
+Fall.
+The Department.
 3 meetings weekly.
 Half credit.
-A student will take ART 12M or ART 12E, but not both.
+A student may take ART-12M or ART-12E, but not both.
+Open to all instrumentalists with some degree of proficiency on their instruments; no audition necessary.
 This course provides an introduction to ensemble playing.
 Students will spend time focusing on skills acquisition and development, through playing a variety of music genres.
 Emphasis is placed on proficiency and preparation for playing in the Chamber Orchestra or Jazz Ensemble.

 ART 13.
 Elements of Style in Visual Studies.
 Fall, Spring.
 The Department.
 3 meetings weekly.
 Half credit.
 This studio art course is designed to develop a student’s ability to recognize and understand various artistic forms.
 Students will explore drawing, design, color theory, and three-dimensional form.